Okeoma/HyperionDev-DS-Final_Capstone/README.md

 ## Credits

-This Project was created by Okeoma Ihunwo as a Final Capstone for HyperioDev Data Science Bootcamp - February 2023 [GitHub profile](https://github.com/Okeoma/)
+This Project was created by Okeoma Ihunwo as a Final Capstone for HyperionDev Data Science Bootcamp - February 2023 [GitHub profile](https://github.com/Okeoma/)